boylesoftware/tomcat-oidcauth/README.md

 * `noForm` _(optional)_ - If "true", the form-based authentication is disabled and only OpenID Connect authentication is allowed.
 The default is "false".
 The value of the flag is made available to the web-application's login page as well, so it can make a decision to display the login form or not.

-* `httpConnectTimeout` _(optional)_ - Timeout in milliseconds used for establishing server-to-server HTTP connections with the OP (see [java.net.URLConnection.setConnectTimeout()](https://docs.oracle.com/javase/8/docs/api/java/net/URLConnection.html#setConnectTimeout-int-)).
+* `httpConnectTimeout` _(optional)_ - Timeout in milliseconds used for establishing server-to-server HTTP connections with the OP endpoints, configuration document and JWKS URLs (see [java.net.URLConnection.setConnectTimeout()](https://docs.oracle.com/javase/8/docs/api/java/net/URLConnection.html#setConnectTimeout-int-)).
+This timeout applies to all configured OPs.
+Individual OP configurations can override this value and set more specific values for specific connectiob cases.
 Default is 5000 (5 seconds).

-* `httpReadTimeout` _(optional)_ - Timeout in milliseconds used for reading data in server-to-server HTTP connections with the OP (see [java.net.URLConnection.setReadTimeout()](https://docs.oracle.com/javase/8/docs/api/java/net/URLConnection.html#setReadTimeout-int-)).
+* `httpReadTimeout` _(optional)_ - Timeout in milliseconds used for reading data in server-to-server HTTP connections with the OP, configuration document and JWKS URLs (see [java.net.URLConnection.setReadTimeout()](https://docs.oracle.com/javase/8/docs/api/java/net/URLConnection.html#setReadTimeout-int-)).
+This timeout applies to all configured OPs.
+Individual OP configurations can override this value and set more specific values for specific connectiob cases.
 Default is 5000 (5 seconds).

 In addition to the attributes described above, all the attributes of the standard form-based authenticator are supported.
 For more information see [Form Authenticator Valve](https://tomcat.apache.org/tomcat-9.0-doc/config/valve.html#Form_Authenticator_Valve).